Boeing taps salesman Conner to run commercial planes

 “He’s run Boeing defense.
 He’s run Boeing commercial, and he’s not going to be CEO at Boeing.”

 Additional reporting by Tim Hepher in Paris, Karen Jacobs in Atlanta, Andrea Shalal-Esa in Washington and A. Ananthalakshmi in Bangalore.; Editing by Matthew Lewis, M.D.
-Golan, Richard Pullin and Andre Grenon
+Golan and Richard Pullin